French

 Skills and Careers Information

-These skills of analysis and research and these forms of cultural and inter-cultural competencies are of critical importance to those wishing to pursue careers in education, journalism, government, European institutions and executive administration in multinational companies.
+The skills of analysis and research and the forms of cultural and inter-cultural competencies gained on this course are of critical importance to those wishing to pursue careers in education, journalism, government, European institutions, and executive administration in multinational companies.